-Policy: Employees may not use the Shire plant and equipment after hours free of charge on their own residential land and Shire Residences, without the express approval of the CEO.
-This approval will be allowed or disallowed depending on the nature of the work to establish a list of borrowers.
+Employees may not use the Shire plant and equipment after hours free of charge on their own residential land and Shire Residences, without the express approval of the CEO.
+This approval will be allowed or disallowed depending on the nature of the work to be carried out.
+Any damage from misuse is to be paid for by the operator.
+The CEO will establish a list of borrowers.